-We meet all of our legal requirements, making all appropriate tax returns and tax payments accurately and on time in the territories in which we operate.
+We meet all our legal requirements, making all appropriate tax returns and tax payments accurately and on time in the territories in which we operate.

-We do not undertake any transactions with the sole purpose of creating a tax benefit in excess of what is intended by relevant tax legislation, or that are outside of the group's risk appetite, or are not in line with our Group Code of Ethics.
+We do not undertake any transactions with the sole purpose of creating a tax benefit in excess of what is intended by relevant tax legislation, or what is outside of the group's risk appetite, or is not in line with our group Code of Ethics.